Best gravel race bikes: Lightweight, aero gravel bikes with big tyre clearance

 Lacks in the versatility department

-The Factor Ostro Gravel is a pure aero gravel race bike - in fact the UCI would let you use it in its sanctioned road races alongside the best aero road bikes.
+The Factor Ostro Gravel is a pure aero gravel race bike - in fact, the UCI would let you use it in its sanctioned road races alongside the best aero road bikes.
 It's light too, with a 900g claimed frame weight and 7.9kg total weight for the review bike with pedals and extras included.

 We rated the Black Inc integrated cockpit and wheels, as well as the fast-rolling Goodyear Connector tyres.
 Although you could build up the frameset 2x, complete builds are only available 1x with SRAM XPLR.

-Check out our in depth review of the Factor Ostro here.
+Check out our Factor Ostro review.

 Specifications